LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 It should tell you if your site got set up.

+## Put the gatsby generated files in the root ##

+You heard right.
+After all we're doing a merge here.
+Just go inside the folder `gatsby-integration` and cut and paste everything into the root.

 ## Run the site ##

 The Gatsby site should run when we fire up the local development server.
-First we have to navigate to the subfolder Gatsby made.
-Once we have done that we can go to the folder for we run the following command.
+First we have to go to the root the folder  we run the following command.
 You will be using this a lot!

 ```
 gatsby develop